ma-shangao/rl_waypoint_mrta/readme.md

 This project uses DRL to address waypoint following task allocation and planning for multi-robot systems.

 ## 1. Dependencies
+This software relies on Python 3.9.

-Please see the `requirements.txt` file for the dependencies.
+Please see the `requirements.txt` file for the details of dependencies.
 To install the dependencies, run the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Otherwise, you can use the docker file to build the environment.
+Otherwise, you can use the `Dockerfile` provided to build the environment.
 To build the docker image, run the following command:

 ```bash
 docker build -t rlwaypointmrta:latest .